 A clinical NER model passes every benchmark your team runs.
 Accuracy looks clean.
 The test suite passes.
-The deployment goes ahead.
+Deployment goes ahead.
 Three weeks later, a pharmacist flags that the model is confusing two drug formulations.
 Consistently.
 Only in noisy handwritten inputs.
-The kind of inputs it encounters every single day in a real clinical setting.
+The kind it encounters every single day in a real clinical setting.

 Accuracy is one dimension of model quality.
-In healthcare, it is the easiest one to measure and the least sufficient on its own.
+In healthcare, it’s the easiest to measure and the least sufficient on its own.

-Consider what benchmark accuracy tells you: that your model produced correct outputs on a curated test set.
+Benchmark accuracy tells you that your model produced correct outputs on a curated test set.
 It tells you nothing about what happens when a patient’s name signals a particular ethnicity.
-It tells you nothing about whether protected health information is leaking through model outputs.
-It tells you nothing about whether the model’s performance degrades when inputs look the way real clinical data looks: abbreviated, misspelled, inconsistently formatted.
+Nothing about whether protected health information is appearing in model outputs.
+Nothing about whether performance degrades when inputs look the way real clinical data looks: abbreviated, misspelled, inconsistently formatted.

-Following OpenAI’s acquisition of PromptFoo in March 2026, adversarial security is getting more attention.
-But a model that resists jailbreaks may still fail systematically on handwritten drug names.
-Both failures matter.
-Most teams test for one.
+OpenAI’s acquisition of PromptFoo in March 2026 raised the profile of adversarial security testing.
+A model that resists jailbreaks may still fail systematically on handwritten drug names.
+Both failures matter; most evaluation programs address one.

-If your current evaluation framework only covers security and accuracy, you are clearing a bar that regulators and auditors no longer consider sufficient.
-The gap between what you have tested and what you are required to demonstrate is closing fast.
+If your current evaluation framework covers only security and accuracy, you’re clearing a bar that regulators and auditors no longer consider sufficient.
+The gap between what you have tested and what you are required to demonstrate is real.
 August 2026 is not a soft target.

-This is a higher bar than most teams are currently clearing.
-It is also mandatory for high-risk AI systems in healthcare, hiring, credit, and public-sector applications.
+This is a higher bar, mandatory for high-risk AI systems in healthcare, hiring, credit, and public-sector applications.
 Understanding AI risk management is the first step.
 Building the technical infrastructure to demonstrate it is the second.

-If your models touch clinical decisions, hiring, credit, or public-sector workflows, structured multi-dimensional evaluation is not optional.
-It is the minimum standard for deployment.
-If it was not documented, it did not happen.
+For models that touch clinical decisions, hiring, credit, or public-sector workflows, structured multi-dimensional evaluation is the minimum standard for deployment.
+If it wasn’t documented, it didn’t happen.

 LangTest, maintained by Pacific AI, was designed from the start to evaluate the full picture of model quality, not just accuracy.
 It is Apache 2.0 licensed, peer-reviewed, and published in Software Impacts (Elsevier, 2024), and ships major releases every 3 to 4 months.